 Common medications for emphysema include antibiotics.
 They are helpful for acute chest infections.
 Some patients benefit from oxygen therapy, either when exercising or on a nearly continuous basis.

 At this time, doctors do not know how to prevent emphysema.
-Continuing research is being conducted to find answers to many questions about this disease.
-But they do know that cigarette smoking is a definite cause, and that cutting out smoking can avoid damage for many who would otherwise develop the disease.
+Scientists and researchers all over the world are putting in their efforts to uncover answers and gain insight into this illness.
+But they do know that cigarette smoking is a definite cause and that cutting out smoking can avoid damage for many who would otherwise develop the disease.
 Controlling air pollution can also help.

 If Emphysema concerns you, you should know: